Why are autistic children sensitive to noise?

 Temporary solutions like headphones may help in the short term, but they do not change the environment itself.

-How does QuietRooms4U help reduce sensory overload?
+How we help reduce sensory overload

-Their quiet rooms are designed specifically for individuals with:
+Our quiet rooms are designed specifically for:

-- Sensory processing challenges
+- Sensory processing differences

 - Anxiety and auditory hypersensitivity